IBM/WCA-AnsibleLightspeed-L3/docs/generating.md

 ## **ii.
 Single task Ansible operations**

 The process of creating AI-generated **code recommendations** is as simple as modifying the natural language (plain English) Task descriptions of an action that is to be executed, which always start with `- name:` and are followed by some description of the task to be performed.
-Ansible Tasks are often preceded with some `#` comments or documentation.
+Ansible Tasks are often preceded with the prefix `#`, indicating developer comments or documentation.
 After the natural language description of the automation Task has been set by the user, WCA handles the rest.

 WCA is also capable of generating multiple Ansible Tasks from more complex natural language descriptions— what is referred to as **multi-task** code generation —which you will experiment with later in this module.
 However, to get started, let's begin with the basics of generating code for **single task** use cases.